Arzazrel/Project_MIRCV/README.md

 This project was developed using IntelliJ IDEA 2023.2 (Community Edition) with Oracle OpenJDK version 19.0.2.

-COLLECTION LINKS
+**COLLECTION LINKS**

-Some collection, usefull for the operation of the search engine, can be found on the page accessible via this link 'https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.
+Some collection, usefull for the operation of the search engine, can be found on the page accessible via this link [*msmarco/TREC-Deep-Learning-2020*](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020).
 The collections used in the project are:
 - test queries (2020) at this link [*test_2020_download*](https://msmarco.z22.web.core.windows.net/msmarcoranking/msmarco-test2020-queries.tsv.gz)
 - test queries (2019) at this link [*test_2019_download*](https://msmarco.z22.web.core.windows.net/msmarcoranking/msmarco-test2019-queries.tsv.gz)